sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 sudo apt install ufw isc-dhcp-server bind9
 ```

-* make sure we can connect on port 22 tcp so we can ssh into the .
+* make sure we can connect on port 22 tcp so we can ssh into the hypervisor from the outside world, and from machines using LOCALBRIDGE.
 ```
 sudo ufw allow 22/tcp
 ```